nov05/gcp-adk-mcp-tools/README.md

 ## 👉 Task 2.
 Use the Google Maps MCP server with ADK agents (ADK as an MCP client) in the ADK Dev UI

 Get an API key and enable the APIs

+  * Go to the Google Cloud console browser tab (not your Cloud Shell Editor).
+    You can close the Cloud Shell terminal pane in this browser tab for more console area.
+    Search for Credentials in the search bar at the top of the page.
+Select it from the results.
+    On the Credentials page, click Create credentials at the top of the page, then select API key.
+    For Name, type GOOGLE_MAPS_API_KEY.
+Click Create.
+    The API key created dialog displays your newly created API key.
+Be sure to copy and save this key locally for use later in the lab.
+    Click Close on the dialog box.

 ```bash
 export GOOGLE_MAPS_API_KEY=AIzaSyCF-dylB0OgG0UncAHkQIETpKczaVEqtjE  # ⚠️ Your own key
 ```